rocicorp/diff-server/README.md

 One way to improve Replicant to support these cases better would be to change the Noms `List` type to be backed by a sequence CRDT.
 It would not change the allowed operations, users would not even have to know the implementation details.

+Transactions would still run serially in the same order on every node.
+So in a sense, we'd not be using the full power of CRDTs, just the bit where they know how to adjust the semantics of a sequence edit operation to account for changes in op order.

 ### Asking the user

 Replicant addresses the majority of merge cases quite naturally, but there are still bound to be the occasional reason to